Autocar India

 2026 Honda City launched at Rs 12 lakh

 The updates on the inside aren’t as comprehensive, however.
-It now gets a larger 10.1-inch touchscreen which sticks out slightly instead of appearing fully integrated in the dashboard.
-The dual-tone theme, the AC vents, the centre console and also the part digital instrument cluster have been carried forward unchanged.
-What’s nice is that there are still plenty of tactile buttons and dials for the HVAC controls and also on the steering wheel, aiding ease of operation.
+It now gets a larger 10.1-inch touchscreen, which protrudes slightly instead of appearing fully integrated into the dashboard.
+The dual-tone theme, AC vents, centre console and part-digital instrument cluster have been carried forward unchanged.
+What’s nice is that there are still plenty of tactile buttons and dials for the HVAC controls and some on the steering wheel, aiding ease of operation.

 2026 Honda City launched at Rs 12 lakh

-On the equipment front, a 360-degree camera and front ventilated seats are also new additions.
+As for the equipment, a 360-degree camera and ventilated front seats are also new additions.
 Other features include an 8-speaker sound system, ambient lighting, wireless Apple CarPlay and Android Auto, a wireless phone charging pad, connected car tech, a sunroof, an electric parking brake and a rear windscreen sunblind.
-The City also continues with its Level 2 ADAS suite, lane watch camera, rain sensing wipers, hill-start assist and 6 airbags.
+The City also continues with its Level 2 ADAS suite, lane-watch camera, rain-sensing wipers, hill-start assist and 6 airbags.

 2026 Honda City facelift powertrain and specs